 Why does it beat the TSX?

 The BTSX finds successful and profitable companies that pay out large dividends.
 The TSX 60 screen adds a “bluer chip” layer.
 The strategy of selecting the TSX constituents with the greatest dividends is a classic value play.
 It finds some of the most beat up companies in the index.
 As the stock prices go down, up goes the current dividend yield.
 You are often buying much greater current earnings (compared to the market) to go along with the greater dividends.
+But remember, ironically the dividends are not contributing to the total returns.

-Here is the dedicated site for the beat the TSX portfolio – dividendstrategy.ca.
 The simple strategy has a long-term history of outperforming the market, to a very meaningful degree.
 Just earning about double the index returns over the last 30 years, ha 🙂 That said, there are underperforming years and periods; patience is required.

 In the name of greater diversification, I’d suggest you hold more than the 10 stocks from BTSX.
 You might keep the discarded constituents from previous years.
 You can also look to the market-beating Canadian Wider Moat Portfolio for more stock ideas.

 And stock picking is not for everyone.
 If that ‘s the case for you, consider the TSX 60 (XIU.TO) or the hard to beat BMO Low Volatlity ETF – ticker ZLB.TO.
+XDIV-T is a good option to consider as well if you’re a dividend fan.

 And don’t forget to say goodbye to your Canadian home bias.
 Greater international diversification is crucial.